 As a result, you can expect reduced customer churn rates, improved customer retention, increased earnings, expanded customer satisfaction, and more positive review and word-of-mouth.

-The Importance of User Onboarding for Saas
+The Importance of User Onboarding for SaaS

 Sixteen Ventures found that if customers don't see the value in using your service on their first try, they will likely stop doing so within 30 to 90 days.
 Most software as a service businesses rely on recurring subscription revenue, so keeping existing customers is essential to growth.